oils-for-unix/oils/doc/ref/chap-type-method.md

     = '123YSH456'.trim(/ d+ /)     # => 'YSH'

-If no arguments are passed, whitespace is removed:
+If no arguments are passed, `trim()` uses a very special but useful default whitespace definition.

     = b' YSH\n'.trim()             # => 'YSH'